-Оре ning All judges report to assigned precinct one hour prior to start of voting hours.
+All judges report to assigned precinct one hour prior to start of voting hours.
 Generally, voting hours start at 7a.m., but may differ in certain circumstances.
 Call your local election official if all judges have not arrived.
 Request assignment of replacement judge(s).
-All judges take the judge oath, sign the Judge Oath Form & receive badges.
-Assign judges to set up the polling place, post posters & signs & post the U.S. flag outside the building where the polling place is located.
-Assign judge duties (Greeter, Roster, Registration, Demonstration, Ballot & Ballot Counter) & give them directions.
+All judges take the judge oath, sign the Judge Oath Form, and receive badges.
+Assign judges to set up the polling place, post posters and signs and post the U.S. flag outside the building where the polling place is located.
+Assign judge duties (Greeter, Roster, Registration, Demonstration, Ballot and Ballot Counter) and give them directions.
 If you received a list of absentee voters, mark the names on the roster with 'A.B.'.
 If you received a list of election day registration absentee voters, provide to Roster Judge.
-Ball ot Box Opening Open all doors on the ballot box, remove all contents of the ballot box, have all judges confirm box is empty, then relock or seal the ballot box.
-Similarly, confirm that any auxiliary ballot boxes are empty.
-Two judges check ballots against the official certification form to make sure they are the correct precinct.
-Certify the correct number of ballots were delivered to the precinct, count ballot packs.
-Two judges begin opening ballot packs, counting number of ballots in each pack, recording any discrepancies on Incident Log & initialing ballots.
-Place ballots in view of judges in a secure area.
-Ball ot Counter & Ballot Marking Station Setup Place ballot counter on the ballot box.
-Two judges check seal number of the ballot counter against the official certification form, complete & sign form.
-Plug ballot counter into electric outlet.
-Run the 'zero' tape.
-Check precinct number indicated on the 'zero tape' to confirm it is your precinct.